Back to Academy

 Using Capital Losses

-• Only 50% of loss is deductible (matches inclusion)
+• 50% allowable: Only 50% of loss is deductible (matches inclusion rate)

 Superficial Loss Rule

-• Within 30 days before or after sale
+• Timing: Within 30 days before or after the sale

-• Loss added to ACB of new shares
+• Loss preserved: Added to ACB of the new shares (recovered when you eventually sell)

-Warning: The superficial loss rule prevents "wash sales"—selling to trigger a loss and immediately rebuying.
-Wait 31+ days or buy a similar (but not identical) investment.
+The superficial loss rule prevents "wash sales"—selling to trigger a loss and immediately rebuying.
+Wait 31+ days or buy a similar (but not identical) investment to avoid this rule.

 Capital Gains Exemptions

-• One principal residence per family per year
+• One per family: Only one principal residence per family per year

-• Partial exemption if not always principal residence
+• Partial exemption: Available if not always used as principal residence

 Lifetime Capital Gains Exemption (LCGE)

-For qualified small business shares and farm/fishing property:
+For qualified small business corporation shares and farm/fishing property:

 Reporting Capital Gains